Adding and updating services

 Enter the following information:

 Parameter Description Service Name Specify a descriptive name for this service.
 Service Template Select a template from the drop-down list.
 Version Use any text value as the version name.
 You may also leave the field blank.
 For more details about versions, see Managing service versions and revisions.

 The service is created in Draft status, and the Service Options pane is displayed.
 You must complete the required details for the service components before you can publish the service.

 To manage a service

-After you have added a service, you can perform one of the following actions from the Actions menu:
+After you add a service, you can perform one of the following actions from the Actions menu:

-Save a local copy of the service by clicking Export.
-For more details about this option, see Copying services from another system.
+Save a local copy of the service (by clicking the Export option).
+For more details, see Copying services from another system.

 To add details to a service